bjoernmayer/artifactregistry-gradle/README.md

 This repository contains a Gradle plugin to help with interacting with Maven repositories hosted on Artifact Registry.

-It is basically a copy of [Artifact Registry Maven Tools](https://github.com/GoogleCloudPlatform/artifact-registry-maven-tools) but only for Gradle and more up to date.
+It used to be a copy of [Artifact Registry Maven Tools](https://github.com/GoogleCloudPlatform/artifact-registry-maven-tools) but only for Gradle and more up to date.

 ## Usage